 Motion is stored in orbital states and so-called energy releases are caused by collisions which disrupt these peaceful orbits.

-Force of motion is stored in orbital states in matter.
-When a body in space, less massive than a black hole, is bombarded by smaller masses in space, some particles enter into orbits following rule 3, but many more collide with other particles as they travel through this body in space causing peaceful orbital states of matter within this body to be disrupted.
+Two events are taking place at the same time within all bodies of matter in the cosmos.
+First, as a body in space is bombarded by very tiny subatomic particles, some particles (some so tiny they can't be detected) enter into orbits following rule 3.
+Others collide with particles in their path as they travel through this body in space causing other peaceful orbital states of particles within this body to be disrupted.
 Some of these very tiny disrupted particles are hurled out of their orbits and into the space outside the larger body in which they have resided, where their motion has been passively controlled, by their orbits.
-When this is done on an observable scale, it is usually referred to, as some type of "energy" release.
+When this is done on a observable scale, it is usually referred to, as some type of "energy" release.

 This very small particle concept is the key to understanding how gravity works.

 Seemingly discrete bodies in space are measurably and mutually attracted by a vague term we call gravity.
 (However, there are an infinite number of particles in our cosmos which are too small to be detected) Understanding this small particle concept, allows us to explain why the third rule of matter interaction, which is the tendency of bodies of matter to enter into orbits, is the key to understanding how gravity works.
-Undetectable particles, which are much smaller in mass than electrons occupy what is considered to be just empty space in our cosmos.
-As they travel outward, from the point of singularity, they obey one of the three rules already mentioned.
-Orbital opportunities are found, by some of these very tiny particles, as they travel along their way.
+Particles, which are much smaller in mass than those in a cloud of electrons, continually escape a body and travel into the space beyond.
+As they travel outward, they obey one of the three rules already mentioned.
+Orbital opportunities are found, by some of these very tiny particles, as they enter into the interior of other bodies in space.
 With each new orbit created, a slight void is also created, which allows other particles to fall toward that void thus following a path of least resistance, and on and on it goes, creating the effect we call gravity.
-A relatively greater void is created by a more massive body in space, since its greater mass provides more orbiting opportunities.
-It also does not allow its own very tiny particles to escape its borders at as fast a rate as those escaping from a less massive body.
+These very small particles escape a body in space at a rate which is inversely proportional to the mass of that body.
+As these very small particles leave a body in space and then enter into and travel through another body in space, they do one of three things.
+They either miss other particles associated with the body they are traveling through, or they collide with other particles in that body, or they enter into orbits around other particles inside that body.
+A relatively greater void is created by a more massive body in space, since it's greater mass provides more orbiting opportunities.
+It also does not allow its own particles to escape it's borders at as fast a rate as those escaping from a less massive body.
 The greater the difference in mass between two bodies in space, the greater the range of trajectory and velocity can be, and still have a successful orbit established.
-When the relative masses, velocities and trajectories of two bodies are within the proper range, then the smaller body will enter into an orbit around the larger, because the larger is providing greater orbital opportunities, thus creating a greater relative void for the smaller body to fall toward.
+When the relative velocities and trajectories of the two bodies are within the proper range, then the smaller body will enter into an orbit around the larger.
 This interaction between two bodies in space happens on an infinitely smaller and smaller scale, where the gain or loss of mass to either body is too small to be measured.
 The orbiting phenomenon of particles allows matter to compress more efficiently in less space.
-However, there are fewer orbiting opportunities for these very small sub atomic particles, than there are collisions, until bodily masses approach the mass of a black hole.
-Never the less, there are still enough orbiting opportunities being created to continually cause a relative void to form in the direction of the larger body, which causes the smaller body to continually fall toward the larger body causing it to orbit around the larger body of a certain range in mass, velocity and trajectory to itself.
+However, there are fewer orbiting opportunities for these very small sub atomic particles, than there are collisions, until the larger mass approaches the density of a black hole.
+Never the less, there are still enough orbiting opportunities being created to continually cause a relative void to form in the direction of the larger body, which causes the smaller body to continually fall toward the larger body causing it to orbit around the larger body of a certain range in mass to itself.
 As I have said before, this happens on an infinite scale.
 Alignment of the molecules and atoms in a body can amplify this effect, (magnetic force) such as that seen in a steel magnet, but the principle is the same.
 This basic principle explains orbiting planets, stars, and also provides a basic understanding of how electromagnetism and nuclear bounding in the nucleus of atoms works.

-This phenomenon creates a relative weak force in matter, when dealing with masses the size of planets and stars.
+This phenomenon creates a relative weak force in matter, when dealing with masses up to the size of planets and stars.
 At these masses, there are many more opportunities for collisions, than for orbiting.
-These collisions are what eventually activate self-sustaining nuclear chain reactions in bodies compressed by gravity into the much more massive density of stars.
-Continual creation of orbital states (gravity) holds the star together, while the overwhelming number of collisions, happening at the same time, set it ablaze.(nuclear fusion) Very small particles are now hurled back into space, in different forms of so called energy releases.
-Bodies of matter the size of planets do not have the critical mass needed to ignite a nuclear reaction.
-In other words, there are not enough collisions among particles to reach this critical mass.
+These collisions are what eventually activate self sustaining nuclear chain reactions in bodies compressed by gravity into the critical mass necessary to create a star.
+At the same time, continual creation of orbital states (gravity) holds the star together, while the overwhelming number of collisions, happening at the same time, set it ablaze, igniting what science calls a self sustaining nuclear reaction, where very small particles are hurled back into space, in different forms of so called radiation.
+(I do not have the mathematical calculations to prove what I am saying here, but perhaps some one out there can take on this task).
+Bodies in space the size of planets do not have the critical mass to ignite a nuclear reaction.
+Stars do.

 Black holes are good examples of bodies, massive enough, to provide many more orbiting opportunities, relative to collisions.